shanjierenyidp/AutoBC-mesher/README.md

 After specifying the number of loops, the user will be required to give the parameters neccessary to specify each inner loop, for example:

+` Please enter the points of loop, seperated by space./airfoil/airfoil.npz`

+`
+Please enter the segments of loop, seperated by space1`

+`Please enter the labels of loop, seperated by spaceairfoil`

+`
-` Please enter the points of loop, seperated by space./airfoil/airfoil.npz Please enter the segments of loop, seperated by space1seperated by spaceairfoilPlease enter the labels of loop， Please enter the resolutions of loop, seperated by space200`
+Please enter the resolutions of loop, seperated by space200`

 #### Seed

-####